What are the prerequisites for the program?

 How can I apply for departmental awards and scholarships?

-What is the usual duration of study at the master's level in your department?
+What is the usual duration of study?

 Is there a Comprehensive Exam I must pass to be certified?